NahoMes8/landing-page/README.md

 # landing-page
-this is my second project for odin-project. photo-credits (unsplash)
+this is an upgraded version of my landing page project which, now is a landing page for my yet to b upgraded odin-recipes project. photo-credits times-food(lazagna pic)
-Kalen Emsley,
-op23,
-Andrew Charney,
-Francesco Ungaro,
-Matthew Smith,
-Edwin Splisser and
-renzon d souza

 https://nahomes8.github.io/landing-page/